 Back to top

-Some charities offer a free will-making service.
-They hope you will use your will to leave a legacy to the charity concerned, but you’re not obliged to do this.
-It’s always a good idea to consult an independent solicitor.
+Some charities offer a free will-writing service.
+They hope you will use your will to leave them a gift (a legacy), but you don’t have to.
+If you use a will-writing service, it’s always a good idea to speak to an independent solicitor.

 Macmillan has a discounted will-writing service.
-We have hand-picked a choice of will-writing organisations you can trust and that can offer you a reduced price.
+We have chosen a range of will-writing organisations you can trust and that can offer you a reduced price.
 You don’t have to leave a gift to Macmillan to get a discount.
-Visit macmillan.org.uk/willwriting to find out more.
+Find out more about our discounted will writing service.

 There are several other ways we can support you to make or update your will, including helping you leave us a gift if you want to.
-We have legacy advisers in your area who are happy to call or visit for a confidential chat.
+We have legacy advisers in your area who can call or visit you for a confidential chat.
 To find out more, call us on 0800 107 4448, visit macmillan.org.uk/legacies or email email@example.com

-Some other free or low-cost charity will-writing services include willreliefscotland.co.uk and willaid.org.uk
+Two free or low-cost charity will-writing services include willaid.org.uk and willreliefscotland.co.uk

 Back to top

 Joint bank and savings accounts are always owned in this way.
-Transferring money to a joint account is a simple way to ensure that your partner would have immediate access to cash for day-to-day living if you died is to transfer some money into a joint account now.
+Transferring money to a joint account is a simple way to make sure your partner has immediate access to cash if you die.

-No matter what the size of your estate, there is also no tax on anything you leave to:
+However big your estate is, there is no tax on anything you leave to:

 your husband, wife or civil partner (in most cases)